mramshaw/Elastic/README.md

 > Software Engineering Daily features daily interviews about technical software topics.

-An interesting chat about using ElasticSearch at Scale:
+An interesting chat about using Elasticsearch at Scale:

     http://softwareengineeringdaily.com/2019/03/20/elasticsearch-at-scale-with-volkan-yazici/